Ironic collection of art headlines this week

 I was drinking coffee early Sunday morning, when Artsy Magazine‘s email summary of art world headlines arrived in my inbox.
 What an ironic set of headlines.

 First on the list: a study concludes that people with an art degree are less employable than high school dropouts.
-Clearly, art degrees are not valued — correction — are degrees are devalued.
-Until they are.
+Clearly, art degrees are not valued — correction — art degrees are devalued.
+Until they become valuable.